avocado-framework/avocado/docs/source/WritingTests.rst

 Fetching asset files
 ====================

-To run third party test suites as mentioned above, or for any other pourpose, we offer an asset fetcher as a method of Avocado Test class.
+To run third party test suites as mentioned above, or for any other purpose, we offer an asset fetcher as a method of Avocado Test class.
 The asset method looks for a list of directories in the ``cache_dirs`` key, inside the ``[datadir.paths]`` section from the configuration files.
 Read-only